andrewmcdan/Survival-Guide/book/part-04-shelter-fire-and-thermal-management/03-firecraft.md

 - Shield with your body; create a small windbreak; pre‑split kindling so flame contacts edges.
 - Carry two lighters in separate places; tape one’s fuel button to prevent discharge.

+Cold‑weather notes
+- Butane struggles below ~0–5°C (32–41°F).
+Keep lighters warm in a pocket; use stormproof matches or a ferro rod as backup.
+- Remote‑canister stoves with a preheat tube can run canisters inverted in cold (liquid feed) if the manufacturer specifies—do not invert upright‑canister burners without a preheat loop.
+- Windscreens around upright canister stoves can trap heat and increase CO; keep gaps for airflow and watch for yellow, sooty flames (poor combustion).

 ### Battery + Steel Wool (Safety)
 For emergencies when other methods fail.